soasme/PeppaPEG/README.md

 P4_Ok
 ```

-### Range
+## Range

-Range Literal matches a character that falls between lower and upper code points.
+Range matches a character that falls between lower and upper code points.

 In this example we match an ASCII digit.